At a Glance

 We think this is how you could land Part-Time Research Assistant — Data & Focus Groups in Carlisle

-Don’t forget to apply through our website!
-It’s the best way to ensure your application gets noticed.
-Plus, we love seeing candidates who take that extra step.
+Don’t forget to check out our jobs at University of Cumbria and apply through our website!
+It’s the best way to ensure your application gets seen.
+Plus, we love hearing from passionate individuals like us who are eager to make an impact in the data science world.

 We think you need these skills to ace Part-Time Research Assistant — Data & Focus Groups in Carlisle